Kimberly Miller

 What are the biggest challenges or opportunities in your field right now?

-Challenges: climate extremes (heat, freezes, windstorms, droughts, heavy downpours) that damage plants and nursery infrastructure, and public skepticism about climate change.
+Challenges: climate extremes (heat, freezes, windstorms, droughts, heavy downpours) that damage our plants and nursery infrastructure, and also public skepticism about climate change.
 Opportunities: educating the public — especially children — about native plants and sustainable landscaping as practical ways to repair soil and improve air quality.

 What values are most important to you in your work and personal life?